 After the presenting task (task at hand) goes through the self-system, it is passed on to the metacognitive system.
-This system helps us to plan, set time lines, allocate resources (Schank & Abelson, 1977).
+This system helps us to plan, set time lines, and allocate resources (Schank, Abelson, 1977).
 It also designs strategies for accomplishing goals once they have been set.
-Its main categories are:
+Its main categories are (Marzano, 1998):

 Throughout the above processes, the metacognitive system is continually interacting with the cognitive system from the start of the task to its end.

-Metacognition is another important aspect of learning (see Brown, 1978; Flavell 1977).
+Metacognition is another important aspect of learning (Brown, 1978; Flavell, Wellman, 1977).
 The importance of prior knowledge in determining performance, crucial to adults as well as children, includes knowledge about learning, knowledge of their own learning strengths and weaknesses, and the demands of the learning task at hand.
-Metacognition also includes self-regulation — the ability to orchestrate one's learning: to plan, monitor success, and correct errors when appropriate — all necessary for effective intentional learning (Bereiter and Scardamalia, 1985).
+Metacognition also includes self-regulation — the ability to orchestrate one's learning: to plan, monitor success, and correct errors when appropriate — all are necessary for effective intentional learning (Bereiter, Scardamalia, 1985).

 Schank, R. C., & Abelson, R. (1977).
 Scripts, plans, goals and understanding.
 Hillsdale, NJ: Erlbaum.